Weekday Masses: 7:00 AM

 Find us on a map here

-Earlier this summer, the CCF contributed $2,000 to the new Steve O’Neil Apartments.
+Last summer, the CCF contributed $2,000 to the new Steve O’Neil Apartments.
 If you would like to make an individual donation to the Steve O'Neil Apartments the link is here.

 To learn more about the Cathedral Cares Fund, and to explore the many links to Duluth area services for those in need click here.